 Hard Link acts like a mirror copy of the original file.
 These links share the same inodes.
 Changes made to the original or hard linked file will reflect in the other.
 When you delete Hard Link nothing will happen to the other file.
 Hard links can't cross file systems.

-Soft Link is actual link to the original file.
+Soft Link is an actual link to the original file.
 These Links will have a different Inodes value.
-Soft link points to the original file so if original file is deleted then the soft link fails.
+Soft link points to the original file so if the original file is deleted then the soft link fails.
 If you delete the Soft Link, nothing will happen to file.
 The reason for this is, the actual file or directory’s inode is different from the "soft link" created file's inodes.
 Soft links can cross file systems.

 What are Hard Links

 2. ls -l command shows all the links with the link column showing the number of links.

 3. Links have actual file contents

 4. Removing any link, just reduces the link count but doesn't affect the other links.

 5. You cannot create a Hard Link for a directory.